Köthen: History

 Owing to the fertile soil of the region, the area of Köthen is unusually rich in archaeological discoveries.
 The earliest signs of human habitation date from the early Stone Age about 250,000 years ago and evidence of every succeeding historical period may be found in the collections of the local Prehistorical Museum.

 The first documentary mention of "Cothene" dates to 1115; by 1194 it was already known as a market town, becoming a seat of the princes of Anhalt.
 Köthen was chartered in 1200.
 For over two centuries (1603–1847) it was the capital of the independent principality (from 1806, duchy) of Anhalt-Köthen.

 The town has long been known to classical music enthusiasts as the place of origin of Johann Sebastian Bach's best-known secular works, including the Brandenburg concertos and the Well-Tempered Clavier.
 Bach worked in Köthen from 1717 to 1723 as Kapellmeister for Prince Leopold von Anhalt-Köthen.
 It is also the birthplace of the composer Carl Friedrich Abel who, together with Johann Christian Bach, founded the popular "Bach-Abel Concerts" in London, the first subscription concerts in England.

 Schloss Köthen has been fully restored except for a small side wing bombed in 1944.
 Its Hall of Mirrors where Bach's music is now often performed is a popular attraction.
 It can be seen on DVD in the Freiburg Baroque Orchestra's recording of the Brandenburg concertos.
 Since 1967 a bi-annual Bach Festival has been held at Köthen, in the various halls of the palace as well as the local churches.
 Another concert hall was opened in 2008 in the palace complex.

 Samuel Hahnemann, the founder of homoeopathy, practised in Köthen from 1821 to 1834, and during this period he published many of his best-known works.
 In 1855 his disciple Arthur Lutze opened a palatial homoeopathic clinic.
 Hahnemann's home is now open to tourists, and includes an actual working homoeopathic practice.
 The city has become the national center of homeopathy, location of congresses, and the seat of the new European Homeopathic Library.
 In 2013, the international homoeopathic medical society, Liga Medicorum Homoeopathica Internationalis, relocated its main operations to Köthen, so the city now is kind of a "world's capital of homoeopathy".

 The pioneering ornithologist Johann Friedrich Naumann was born near Köthen and was employed at the ducal court for more than two decades (c.
 1810-1835).
-His well-renowned collection of almost 1300 specimen and drawings of European birds is now the main part of an ornithological museum that is also situated in the palace.
+His well-renowned collection of almost 1300 specimens and drawings of European birds is now the main part of an ornithological museum that is also situated in the palace.